ejp-rd-vp/DistributedAnalysisDemonstrator/_sources/scenario4.md

 title: Scenario 4 - Genetic Analysis on AML
 ---

-# Scenario 4: Genetic Analysis on AML.
+# Scenario 4: Genetic Analysis on AML

 ## Cell Line Derived from a Patient with AML